logfellow/logstash-logback-encoder/README.md

 ### TCP Socket Appender

-To output JSON for LoggingEvents over TCP use the `LogstashEncoder` along with the `LogstashTcpSocketAppender` or `SSLLogstashTcpSocketAppender`.
+To output JSON for LoggingEvents over TCP, use the `LogstashEncoder` along with the `LogstashTcpSocketAppender` or `SSLLogstashTcpSocketAppender`.

 Example logging appender configuration in `logback.xml`: